-Mr. Chairman and Members of the Subcommittee:
+Mr. Chairman and Members of the Committee:

 I am pleased to be here today to testify on the Compact of Free Association between the United States and the Pacific Island nations of the Federated States of Micronesia, or the FSM, and the Republic of the Marshall Islands, or the RMI.
-In 1986, the United States entered into this compact with the two countries after almost 40 years of administering the islands under the United Nations Trust Territory of the Pacific Islands.
+In 1986, the United States entered into this Compact with the two countries after almost 40 years of administering the islands under the United Nations Trust Territory of the Pacific Islands.
 The Compact has provided U.S. assistance to the FSM and the RMI in the form of direct funding as well as federal services and programs for almost 17 years.
 Further, the Compact establishes U.S. defense rights and obligations in the region and allows for migration from both countries to the United States.
 Provisions of the Compact that address economic assistance were scheduled to expire in 2001; however, they can remain and have remained in effect while the United States and each nation renegotiated the affected provisions.2

-Today I will discuss our review of the amended Compacts and related agreements that the United States signed with the FSM and the RMI in April and May of 2003, respectively.
+Today I will discuss our review of the amended Compacts and related agreements that the United States signed with the FSM and the RMI in May and April of 2003, respectively.
 (According to a Department of State official, while the original Compact was one document that applied to both the FSM and the RMI, the Compact that has been amended is now a separate Compact with each nation.)
 Specifically, I will discuss changes to levels and structure of future assistance, including the potential cost to the U.S. government.
 Further, I will comment on changes in accountability and other key issues addressed in the amended Compacts and related agreements.
-Our testimony is based on our reports on the Compact published over the past several years as well as our assessment of the amended Compacts that was requested by Chairman Leach and Ranking Minority Member Faleomavaega, Subcommittee on Asia and the Pacific, House Committee on International Relations; Ranking Minority Member Lantos, House Committee on International Relations; Ranking Minority Member Rahall, House Committee on Resources; and Congressman Bereuter.